sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 | Lesotho	| 157326.4 |

-Although the first method may seem redundant, it is neat to observe that there are are more ways than one to obtain this query using SQL.
+Although the first method may seem redundant, it is neat to observe that there are more ways than one to obtain this query using SQL.

 Now that we have a nice overview of the `international_debt` table, it is time to discover the average amount of debt owed for each debt indicator.
-This will provide a better sense of the distribution amongst all debt indicators.
+This will provide a better sense of distribution amongst all debt indicators.

 ``` sql
 %%sql